 Suggested Topics for Classroom Discussion

-These are the international proposals selected last season.
-Your class can review them and discuss why they were good proposals.
+These are the NYC proposals selected last season: Your class can review them and discuss why they were good proposals.

 • Do you think the topics of these are relevant?

 • Are similar ideas discussed among your friends?